GluXson/Interpolation-App/README.md

 and that's! the shortcut should appear in the same folder and It all should be work properly.

 ### ATTENTION
-   - The entire scripts works only on Windows;
+   - The entire scripts works only on Windows